apache/skywalking-helm/README.md

 ## Install a specific version of SkyWalking with an existing database

-If you want to use a specific version of elasticsearch as storage solution, for instance, modify the connection information to the existing elasticsearch cluster in file [`values-my-es.yaml`](chart/skywalking/values-my-es.yaml).
+If you want to use a specific version of ElasticSearch as storage solution, for instance, modify the connection information to the existing ElasticSearch cluster in file [`values-my-es.yaml`](chart/skywalking/values-my-es.yaml).

 ```shell script
 helm install "${SKYWALKING_RELEASE_NAME}" ${REPO}/skywalking -n "${SKYWALKING_RELEASE_NAMESPACE}" \